Row-level security (RLS) guidance in Power BI Desktop

 For testing purposes, add a measure that returns the USERNAME DAX function.
 You might name it something like "Who Am I".
 Then, add the measure to a card visual in a report and publish it to Power BI.

-Creators and consumers with only Read permission on the dataset will only be able to view the data they're allowed to see (based on their RLS role mapping).
+Creators and consumers with only Read permission on the semantic model will only be able to view the data they're allowed to see (based on their RLS role mapping).

-When a user views a report in either a workspace or an app, RLS may or may not be enforced depending on their dataset permissions.
-For this reason, it's critical that content consumers and creators only possess Read permission on the underlying dataset when RLS must be enforced.
+When a user views a report in either a workspace or an app, RLS might or might not be enforced depending on their semantic model permissions.
+For this reason, it's critical that content consumers and creators only possess Read permission on the underlying semantic model when RLS must be enforced.
 For details about the permissions rules that determine whether RLS is enforced, see the Report consumer security planning article.

 For more information related to this article, check out the following resources: